 In clinical studies, the ECRI researchers are identifying how symptoms begin in patients who have asymptomatic arrhythmias, specifically atrial fibrillation, which can cause blood clots to form in the left atrium and result in a stroke.
-Dr. Razavi is involved in a clinical trial that is investigating a novel, catheter-based way to isolate the part of the left atrium that is responsible for such strokes.
+Dr. Razavi is involved in a clinical trial that is investigating a novel, catheter-based way to tie off the part of the left atrium that is responsible for such strokes.
 He is also evaluating a new 3D analysis and mapping system to detect the sources of arrhythmias and, thus, identify targets for catheter ablation.

 In animal studies, Dr. Razavi and his team are analyzing the effects of different treatment options on cardiac arrhythmias.
 For example, they are studying a new catheter that can be used to predict the occurrence of cardiac perforation, a potential complication of arrhythmia ablation procedures.
 The investigators are also collaborating with Rice University on several projects that will integrate the Rice professors’ engineering knowledge with the Razavi team’s medical knowledge to develop new device-related treatments for cardiac arrhythmias.

 Other Research Projects

-- Structural heart disease, which includes any cardiac abnormality that interrupts normal blood flow, is a new subspecialty that has emerged over the last decade.
+The treatment of structural heart disease, which includes any cardiac abnormality that interrupts normal blood flow, is a new subspecialty that has emerged over the last decade.
 Under the direction of Dr. Guilherme V. Silva, members of THI’s Structural Heart Disease Program are working to develop new transcatheter therapies for treating a variety of conditions, including congenital defects, without open heart surgery.

 The TEXGEN Program, led by Drs.
-Willerson, Eric Boerwinkle, and A. J. Marian, continued to focus on delineating genetic factors and early markers that can identify individuals at risk for cardiovascular disease before clinical signs develop.
+Willerson, Eric Boerwinkle, and A. J. Marian continued to focus on delineating genetic factors and early markers that can identify individuals at risk for cardiovascular disease before clinical signs develop.
 In 2014, the TEXGEN group identified several novel genetic markers and other risk factors (eg, low vitamin D levels) associated with human heart failure.
 The researchers also secured federal funding for continuing these studies.

-- During 2014, THI’s Continuing Medical Education (CME) website featured 68 online courses with CME credits.
-There were more than 215,000 page views, 136,000 visitors, and 2,490 online CME certificates awarded.
+During 2015, THI’s Continuing Medical Education (CME) website featured 24 online courses with CME credits.
+There were more than 215,000 page views, 179,000 visitors, and 823 online CME certificates awarded.

 Community Outreach & Education

-- THI’s Center for Women’s Heart & Vascular Health (WHC), under the direction of cardiologist, Dr. Stephanie Coulter, continues to focus on heart disease in women by addressing the significant gender gaps that exist in cardiovascular medicine, by educating women and the physicians who care for them, and by investigating the causes of excess cardiac risk in minority populations.
+THI’s Center for Women’s Heart & Vascular Health (WHC), under the direction of cardiologist Dr. Stephanie Coulter, continues to focus on heart disease in women by addressing the significant gender gaps that exist in cardiovascular medicine, educating women and the physicians who care for them, and investigating the causes of excess cardiac risk in minority populations.
 The mission of the WHC is to reduce the devastating impact of heart and vascular disease on women through a coordinated program of education, research, treatment, and prevention strategies.

-The WHC supported THI's educational charter in multiple ways and hosted the Fifth Annual Symposium on Risk, Diagnosis, and Treatment of Cardiovascular Disease in Women.
-The symposium included nursing education credit hours and had a record number of attendees.
-Dr. Coulter and other members of the WHC Speakers Bureau, composed of volunteers from the THI professional staff, participated in 15 additional meetings and events throughout the community, including breakfast clubs, alumni meetings, and community center activities, reaching hundreds of women across the Houston area.
-The WHC also supported 10 additional WomenHeart Houston support group events in 2014.
-WomenHeart Houston provides peer-to-peer patient support and education for women with heart and vascular disease.
+The WHC supported THI's educational charter in multiple ways, including developing and conducting the Annual Symposium on Risk, Diagnosis, and Treatment of Cardiovascular Disease in Women.
+Now in its 6th year, the symposium awards continuing education credits to nurses as well as doctors.
+Dr. Coulter and other members of the WHC Speakers Bureau (composed of volunteers from the THI Professional Staff) participated in meetings and events throughout the community, including breakfast clubs, alumni meetings, and community center activities, reaching hundreds of women across the Houston area and over 3,200 women since the WHC was founded.
+The WHC also hosted 10 Women Heart Houston support group events in 2015.
+Women Heart Houston provides peer-to-peer patient support and education for women with heart and vascular disease.
 It is the Texas Medical Center’s only support group for such women.

-- THI Research Compliance Programs maintain and foster the highest-quality standards for research conducted by dedicated professional and research staff affiliated with the Texas Heart Institute.
+THI’s Research Compliance Programs maintain and foster the highest standards of quality for research conducted by dedicated professional and research staff affiliated with the Texas Heart Institute.
 The goals of the program are to ensure safety, quality, and strict adherence to applicable local and federal guidelines.
-Compliance Program personnel help investigators and research staff learn about and adhere to regulations; prepare timely reports; and maintain timely and accurate data.
+Compliance Program personnel help investigators and research staff learn about and adhere to regulations, prepare timely reports, and maintain timely and accurate data.
 The program’s effectiveness is measured by metrics related to compliance with regulations.